Great Basin Murders: Clark Perry Baldwin

-In 1991, Baldwin was arrested on charges of raping a hitchhiker from Kansas in Wheeler County, Texas.
+In February 1991, Baldwin was arrested on charges of raping a hitchhiker from Kansas in Wheeler County, Texas.
 At gunpoint, Baldwin struck her over the head and then bound her mouth, legs, raped her and attempted to strangle her, but the victim was able to free herself from her restraints and escape.
-During the preliminary investigation, Baldwin pleaded guilty to the assault, but was later cleared of criminal responsibility after an agreement was reached with the victim, who stated that he had made amends for the harm he had caused her.
+During the preliminary investigation, Baldwin confessed to the assault, but the charge was dismissed due to failure to prosecute.
 After his arrest in 2020, his ex-wife told police that he had repeatedly mentioned strangling a girl in the 1990s in a western state and throwing her body out of his truck near an interstate highway.

 In addition to this, Iowa State Police have announced that Baldwin is a suspect in the murder of Rhonda Knutson, whose body was found at a Phillips 66 truck stop near Williamstown.
 She was beaten to death at her workplace during the night shift.
 At that time, Baldwin was living in Nashua, which was a short drive from Williamstown.
 She had suffered severe blunt force trauma, but was not sexually assaulted.
 A co-worker of Knutson discovered her body in the back room of the store where they worked at.
 According to his claim, shortly before the murder, two truck drivers entered the store, one of whom was allegedly her killer.
 Based on the witness' testimony, police compiled two sketches of the two suspects, which were posted at approximately 1,500 truck stops in many states across the country in an effort to identify her killer(s).
 Baldwin matched the sketch very well, but he did not admit his involvement in the girl's murder after his arrest in 2020.
-Baldwin is currently awaiting trial for his three confirmed murders.
+On May 2, 2025, Baldwin was convicted of the first-degree murder of Pamela McCall and sentenced to life imprisonment.
+He died of a heart attack on July 18, 2025, before he could be extradited to Wyoming for the murders of Irene Vasquez and Cindi Estrada.